1099 Processing FAQ's

 Why complete a 1099-MISC form?

 The information is used by the IRS to verify the vendor you paid has reported at least the amount you stated in gross business income.
 The IRS requires corporations on Form 1120 indicate whether or not they made any payments that would require a Form 1099 be filed and whether or not the form was filed.
-Thus your tax preparer will be required to review your 1099’s to insure all were accounted for properly prior to submitting your corporate tax return.
-Same is true of partnerships filing Form 1065, but instead it is question #18.
+Thus your tax preparer will be required to review your 1099s to ensure all were accounted for properly prior to submitting your corporate tax return.
+Same is true of partnerships filing Form 1065.

 As with all IRS items, there is a lot of fine print.
 This article cannot capture all scenarios.